GabrielLunesu/AdNavi/backend/test-results/qa_test_results-phase-5-2.md

 ## Test 23: Which campaign had the highest ROAS last week?

 **Answer**:
-> Last week, the Holiday Sale - Purchases campaign had the highest ROAS at an impressive 11.58×—that's really crushing it!
-For some context, your overall ROAS was 4.36×, which is right on par with the workspace average.
-So, that campaign really stood out!
+> Last week, your highest ROAS was 4.36×, which is right on par with the workspace average.
+However, the Holiday Sale - Purchases campaign really crushed it with an impressive 11.58×—definitely a standout performer!

 **DSL**:
 ```json